 Vitiligo Skin Disease Laser Treatment

-In most of the cases, vitiligo can be treated with medication.
+In most of the cases, vitiligo treatment can be done with medication.
 Experts may suggest creams or gels to apply directly on the skin.
 Medical management requires supervision & expertise of a dermatologist.

 a.
-PUVA light therapy: This method is mostly used to treat the widespread vitiligo.
+PUVA light therapy: This method is mostly used in vitiligo treatment.
 UVA light coupled with a medicine psoralen is used to restore the colour of the skin.
 This treatment requires the expertise and supervision of a dermatologist.

 The basic idea of vitiligo grafting is to donate or introduce normal, functioning melanocytes to the depimented skin.
 These functioning melanocytes are then expected to produce melanin pigment with eventual repigmentation of the vitiliginous skin.